swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab06_jinja_filters.md

 - Add a number to each of the batches.
 - Display server names in each batch separated by a comma and space.
 - Server names in each batch should be displayed in alphabetical order.
-- Add `---------------` divider separating server groups. - Divider needs to be centered in the field width of 40 characters.
+- Add `---------------` divider separating server groups.
+- Divider needs to be centered in the field width of 40 characters.

-**output to match**
+**Output to match**
 ```
 Server type: app
 Batch 1: appFend03s, appFend04s